Have a way with words?

 If you know of any companies that aren’t on the list, you should still feel free to approach them.

-In fact, there should even be less competition if you do.
+In fact, there might be even less competition if you do.

 So how much money can you really make writing greeting cards?

-Well, according to U.S. Bureau of Labor Statistics, the average greeting card writer salary is somewhere around $70,000.
+According to the U.S. Bureau of Labor Statistics, the average salary for a greeting card writer is around $70,000.

 With the companies listed above, freelance or non-contracted writers/artists can earn from $50 for an idea all the way up to $300.

-Obviously, the better you are at it and the more you write, the more you make.
+Obviously, the better you are at it and the more you write, the more you can make.

-Now, the above list doesn’t contain all the information for payment on greeting cards.
-There is a pretty serious rate of variance with payment, anywhere from just a few bucks to a few hundred.
+The above list doesn’t contain all the information on payment for greeting cards.
+There is quite a variance in payment, ranging from just a few bucks to a few hundred dollars.

-Study what other people are doing, and study specific to the niche you are submitting to.
+Study what others are doing, especially specific to the niche you are submitting to.

-It’s all about giving them something like what they’re selling, but with your personal twist.
+It’s all about offering something similar to what they’re already selling, but with your personal twist.

-There is pretty much a surefire chance that you’ll get at least one acceptance if you’re studying the market and putting your originality into it.
+There’s a strong chance you’ll get at least one acceptance if you study the market and infuse your originality into it.

-Just like any other creative writing jobs, such as video game writing jobs, writing and submitting greeting cards for money is also a matter of playing your cards right!
+Just like any other creative writing job, such as video game writing jobs, writing and submitting greeting cards for money is also a matter of playing your cards right!

 I’m a young writer who’s looking to put my words out